Is Circuit Festival Miami going ahead in 2020?

-We caught up with event producer Hilton Wolman for a behind-the-scenes look at what we can expect from the 2019 edition of Circuit Festival Miami.
+We caught up with event producer Hilton Wolman for a behind-the-scenes look at Circuit Festival Miami.

 Circuit parties have an image of being all about gym-fit, body-conscious guys.
 Is that the audience who you’re pitching Circuit Miami at?